content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/html/html-common-tags.md

 ## Common HTML Tags

 -   The table below lists all HTML tags.
--   Types of HTML tags are
+-   Categories of HTML tags are
 1. Basic HTML,
 2. Forms and Input
 3. Frames